awnumar/gravity/PROTOCOL.md

 > `master_key = Scrypt(master_password || identifier)`

-The `master_key` is 32 bytes long and is what is used to actually encrypt the plaintext itself.
+This is 32 bytes long and is what is used as the actual encryption key for all `plaintext[n]`.

 ### :: `ciphertext[n]`